girover/laravel-family-tree-builder/README.md

 ```php
     return $node->nextSibling();
 ```
-To get all the next siblings of the node. siblings who are older.
+To get all the next siblings of the node. siblings who are younger.
 ```php
     return $node->nextSiblings();
 ```